bloominstituteoftechnology/node-db-challenge/README.md

-# Sprint Challenge for RDBMS and SQL
+# Sprint Challenge: RDBMS and SQL - Projects & Actions

-The purpose of this exercise is to get you used to being quizzed on _interview questions_ commonly asked about Relational Database Management Systems and SQL.

-Please work on this challenge alone, but feel free to use outside resources.
-You can _reference_ any old code you may have, however, please refrain from copying and pasting any of your answers.
-Try and understand the question and put your responses in your own words.
-Be as thorough as possible when explaining something.
+This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
+This Sprint explored Adding Data Persistence to Web API's and you were taught the following modules: Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeds and Introduction to Data Modeling.
+In your challenge for this Sprint, you will demonstrate proficiency by creating an application that uses ReactJS to consume live data retrieved from the World Wide Web.

+## Instructions

+**Read these instructions carefully.
+Understand exactly what is expected _before_ starting this Sprint Challenge.**

+This is an individual assessment.
+All work must be your own.
+Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
+You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

+You are not allowed to collaborate during the Sprint Challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+Your work reflects your proficiency Adding Data Persistence to Web APIs and your command of the concepts and techniques in the Introduction to Relational Databases and SQL, Inserting and Modifying Data, Querying Data; Migrations and Seeds and Introduction to Data Modeling modules.

+You have three hours to complete this challenge.
+Plan your time accordingly.

-## Assignment
+## Commits

-**Start by forking and cloning this repository.**

-Open the _Review.md_ file and answer the questions inside, then move on to working on the following project.
+Commit your code regularly and meaningfully.
+This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

-## Project description
+## Description

-The application lets users track `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.
+In this challenge, you build an application that lets users track `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.

-You'll use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.
+Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.

+This will be akin to the Web API that you built in the last sprint, only this time, you'll be writing the persistence layer.

-## General Requirements
+## Self-Study/Essay Questions

+Demonstrate your understanding of this week's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+1. Explain the difference between `RDBMS` and `SQL`.
+1. Why do tables need a `primary key`?
+1. What is the name given to a table column that references the primary key on another table.
+1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What SQL statement is used to retrieve data from a table?
+1. What SQL clause is used to filter the results of a query?

+## Minimum Viable Product

-- A `project` can contain multiple actions and has:
+- [ ] A `project` can contain multiple actions and has:
-  - a unique Id.
+  - [ ] a unique Id.
-  - a name.
+  - [ ] a name.
-  - a description.
+  - [ ] a description.
-  - a flag that indicates if the project is complete or not.
+  - [ ] a flag that indicates if the project is complete or not.
-- An `action` belongs to only one project.
+- [ ] An `action` belongs to only one project.
 An action has:
-  - a unique id.
+  - [ ] a unique id.
-  - a description of what needs to be done.
+  - [ ] a description of what needs to be done.
-  - a notes column to add additional information.
+  - [ ] a notes column to add additional information.
-  - a flag that indicates if the action has been completed.
+  - [ ] a flag that indicates if the action has been completed.

 Feel free to name the tables and fields anything you want. **Add relationships** as you see fit.

-## tasks
+### Tasks

 - Build the database and tables using knex migrations. **Seeding is not needed**.
 - Build the API with the following endpoints:

   - POST for adding projects.
   - POST for adding actions.
   - GET for retrieving a `project` by its `id` that returns an object with the following structure:

     ```js
     {